Matty1850/example-node/README.md

 In a previous step you edited and saved the distelli-manifest.yml file in the nodejsbuilddeploy application directory.
 This constitutes a code change.
 You will now commit and push that code change up to your repository.

-When the repository changes it will notify Distelli that a change occurred.
-This will trigger a build by Distelli.
+When the repository changes it will notify Pipelines that a change occurred.
+This will trigger a build by Pipelines.

-Distelli will grab a copy of the repository; build it, test it, and if it is successful will create a release.
+Pipelines will grab a copy of the repository; build it, test it, and if it is successful will create a release.

 When a release is created this will trigger an auto deploy of the application to the -beta environment with the server from step 1.